wp-plugins/commentluv/readme.txt

 == Upgrade Notice ==

-= 2.92.6 =
+= 2.92.7 =

-Do not show html special character encoding in feed that commentluv sends
+fix feed file so no xml errors are shown for hyphen type titles

 == Configuration ==